nyonson/raiju/README.md

 ...
 ```

-Use the `-candidates` flag to find a set of nodes to batch open channels.
+Use the `-candidates` flag to find a set of nodes to open channels to in batch.
 The candidates flag allows you to see the remaining set of nodes assuming channels were opened to the candidates.

 ## patterns